rwakefield/school_connect/README.md

 - [x] Associate user with school on login
 - [x] Create messages table
 - [x] Associate messages table with users school
-- [ ] Create dashboard section for school messages
+- [x] Create dashboard section for school messages
 - [ ] Display messages on the school show page
+- [ ] Restrict messages show to filter user schools
 - [ ] Post messages locally using api
 - [ ] Allow admins to delete messages
 - [ ] Build second app to post messages to schools (not sure exactly what this will look like)